bnayagrawal/BakingApp/README.md

 * ExoPlayer for playing video https://github.com/google/ExoPlayer
 * Some vector icons used in this app is downloaded from https://flaticons.com [Many thanks to the designers]

-To companies (I am for hire).
 This app features or uses the following components of android
 --------------------------------------------------------------------------------------------
 * This app handles Activity and Fragment lifeCycles.
 * This app maintains instanceState on configuration change (Activity and Fragment).